MicrocontrollersDev/AutoRespawn/README.md

 ## Features

 - Toggle to automatically respawn
-- Respawn has a toggleable 1 second delay to prevent server bans or misuse.
+- Respawn has a toggleable 1 second delay to prevent server bans or misuse (default: ON)